Hartlepool United edge seven goal thriller against in-form Solihull Moors

 Charman, Grey and Waterfall all went close for Pools while up the other end Stevenson struck the post as Solihull looked for a route back into the game.

-The final 15 minutes were pretty disjointed as the rain lashed down and the wind swirled but Pools remained resolute as Lennie Lawrence's side secured a remarkable three points.
+The final 15 minutes were pretty disjointed as the rain lashed down and the wind howled but Pools remained resolute as Lennie Lawrence's side secured a remarkable victory that moves them to within four points of the play-offs ahead of back-to-back home games.

 Pools: Young; Sheron, Waterfall (c), Parkes, Ferguson; Featherstone, Hunter (sub, Sloggett, 75 (sub, Sass-Davies, 90)); Charman, Campbell, Grey (sub, Bondswell, 82); Dieseruvwe.